Background pattern

 imlifidasa

-• If you experience adverse effects, consult your doctor, even if they are adverse effects that do not appear in this prospect.
+• If you get any side effects, talk to your doctor, even if they are not listed in this leaflet.
 See section 4.

 1. What is Idefirix and what is it used for

-Idefirix contains the active ingredient imlifidasa, which belongs to a group of medications called immunosuppressants.
-It is administered before a kidney transplant to prevent the immune system (the body's defenses) from rejecting the donated kidney.
+Idefirix contains the active substance imlifidasa, which belongs to a group of medicines called immunosuppressants.
+It is given before kidney transplantation to prevent the immune system (the body's defenses) from rejecting the donated kidney.

-2. What you need to know before starting to use Idefirix
+2. What you need to know before you use Idefirix

 Do not use Idefirix

-• If you are allergic to imlifidasa or any of the other components of this medication (listed in section 6).
+• If you are allergic to imlifidasa or any of the other ingredients of this medicine (listed in section 6).

 • If you have a severe infection.

-• If you have a blood disorder called «thrombotic thrombocytopenic purpura» (TTP), which produces the formation of blood clots in small blood vessels throughout the body.
+• If you have a blood disorder called "thrombotic thrombocytopenic purpura" (TTP), which causes blood clots to form in small blood vessels throughout the body.

 Warnings and precautions

 Idefirix contains a protein and may cause allergic reactions in some people.
-You will receive medications to reduce the risk of an allergic reaction.
-If you experience any of the symptoms of an allergic reaction, such as acute skin rash, difficulty breathing, flushing, redness, during the infusion («infusion»), it is possible that the infusion may need to be slowed down or stopped.
-When these symptoms disappear, or improve, the infusion may be continued.
+You will be given medicines to reduce the risk of an allergic reaction.
+If you experience any symptoms of an allergic reaction, such as a sudden skin rash, difficulty breathing, flushing, or redness, during the infusion, it may be necessary to slow down or stop the infusion.
+When these symptoms disappear or improve, the infusion can be continued.

 Infections